Miracloon/pflotran-documentation/user_guide/cards/process_model_cards/boundary_condition_card.rst

 Required Cards:
 ---------------
-BOUNDARY_CONDITION <name>
+BOUNDARY_CONDITION <optional string>
-  Opens the BOUNDARY_CONDITION block, where <string> is the name of the boundary condition (name is optional).
+ Opens the BOUNDARY_CONDITION block, labeling it with the <optional string>.
+The label is useful for output purposes (e.g. labeling mass flux across the boundary region in the mass balance [\*-mas.dat] file).

-FLOW_CONDITION <name>
+FLOW_CONDITION <string>
-  If a :ref:`flow-condition-card` has been defined, specify it here by the given name of the flow condition.
+ Name of the associated :ref:`flow-condition-card`

-TRANSPORT_CONDITION <name>
+TRANSPORT_CONDITION <string>
-  If a :ref:`transport-condition-card` has been defined, specify it here by the given name of the transport condition.
+ Name of the associated :ref:`transport-condition-card`

-REGION <name>
+REGION <string>
- Specifies the name of the :ref:`region-card` that the set of flow and/or transport conditions will be applied to.
+ Name of the associated :ref:`region-card`

 Examples
 --------